Drazin Inverses in Categories: Drazin Inverses in Additive Categories

 \section{Drazin Inverses in Additive Categories}

-In this section we study Drazin inverses in additive categories -- that is Abelian group enriched categories -- following Robinson and Puystjens' work in \cite{robinson1987generalized}.
-We begin by proving that in an additive category, \emph{left $\pi$-regularity} and \emph{right $\pi$-regularity} are equivalent notions, and are therefore also equivalent to being Drazin.
-Then, we show how Drazin inverses preserve negatives, and explain how nilpotent maps are Drazin with Drazin inverse zero.
-Afterwards, we generalize the notion of the \emph{core-nilpotent decomposition} and show that it is equivalent to being Drazin.
-We then review Robinson and Puystjens' result of expressing Drazin inverses using kernels and cokernels \cite[Thm 2]{robinson1987generalized}, and then re-express it in terms of \emph{complementary idempotents} and isomorphisms in the idempotent splitting.
-We also introduce a generalized version of \emph{Fitting's Decomposition Theorem} in a setting with biproducts, as well as \emph{Fitting's Lemma} in an Abelian category, and show that both are equivalent to being Drazin.

-In this paper, by an additive\footnote{Additive categories are sometimes called ``ringoids'' (a many object ring), or $\mathsf{Ab}$-enriched categories.} category, we mean a category $\mathbb{X}$ which is enriched over Abelian groups, that is, every homset $\mathbb{X}(A,B)$ is an Abelian group (written additively) and composition is a group homomorphism.
+In this section we consider Drazin inverses in \emph{additive} categories, following Robinson and Puystjens' work in \cite{robinson1987generalized}.
+In this paper, by an additive\footnote{Additive categories are sometimes called ``ringoids'' (a many object ring), or $\mathsf{Ab}$-enriched categories.} category, we mean a category $\mathbb{X}$ which is enriched over Abelian groups, that is, every homset $\mathbb{X}(A,B)$ is an Abelian group and composition, $\mathbb{X}(A,B) \ox \mathbb{X}(B,C) \to \mathbb{X}(A,C)$, and composition units, $\mathbb{Z} \to \mathbb{X}(A,A)$, are Abelian group homomorphisms.